TheOdinProject/curriculum/advanced_html_css/responsive_design/natural_responsiveness.md

 <meta name="viewport" content="width=device-width, initial-scale=1">
 ~~~

-It simply sets the initial width of the webpage to the size of the actual screen you're viewing it on, and telling it not to zoom in or out.
+It sets the initial width of the webpage to the size of the actual screen you're viewing it on, and telling it not to zoom in or out.
 Easy!

 ### Avoid fixed width and height